A divided nation asks: What’s holding our country together?

 But neither politics nor the pandemic could be escaped.

 Things began to devolve on Twitter.
-Photos surfaced showing few people in masks, leading to criticism that the event might have spread the novel coronavirus.
+Photos surfaced showing few people in masks, leading to criticism that the event might have spread the coronavirus, which has spread in the rural county since the Nov.
+3 election.

-The mayor said his critics were Democrats and that he believed the market did little in terms of infection.
-Critics could note that the death toll from the pandemic in rural Butler County has jumped more than four-fold since the Nov.
-3 election to roughly 170 people.

 “We were outside so I thought things were reasonable,” Longo said.
 “COVID was only an issue for individuals who were trying to stoke the flames of fear and discontent.”